 iii) Violate any other tariff, or any law or regulation, governing use of the facilities operated or otherwise administered by DSTAR or participation in the markets administered by DSTAR; or

-iv) Constitute an abuse of market power, anticompetitive collusion, market manipulation or other acts inconsistent with workable competition.
+iv) Constitute anticompetitive conduct or an abuse of market power.

 f) DSTAR or its market evaluators may request Market Participants, users of the facilities operated or otherwise administered by DSTAR, and users or operators of other transmission systems or markets, to provide such information to augment publicly available information as DSTAR or its market evaluators may deem appropriate to carry out the responsibilities described in this Appendix.
 Market Participants and other users of the facilities operated or otherwise administered by DSTAR shall respond to such requests as specified in Section H.6.